 Luckett is the cofounder and CEO of theAudience, a social media publishing firm.
 The idea for the company was developed by Luckett and William Morris Endeavor CEO Ari Emanuel. theAudience develops and publishes content across multiple social media platforms.
 William Morris Endeavor was one of the initial investors in the firm, in addition to City National Bank, and Napster founder Sean Parker. theAudience works with its clients to develop social content and publishing strategies.
 Content published by theAudience is seen by about one billion social media users per month.

-He is currently CEO of ReviloPark, a Los Angeles and Reykjavik based digital culture accelerator.
+He is currently CEO of ReviloPark, a Los Angeles and Reykjavik based digital culture accelerator, and in 2017 was named Chief Social Retail Architect at LuLaRoe, one of the fastest growing apparel brands in the U.S.

 The Social Organism––a groundbreaking book that illuminates how social media functions on a global scale, how human culture is evolving with it, and how we can master digital content for good and for profit––was coauthored by the MIT Media Lab’s Michael Casey.